-In late October, WDFW will be making a major update to our Priority Habitats and Species (PHS) map layers for two agency-designated Priority Habitats: Shrubsteppe and Eastside Steppe.
+Nov.
+1, 2021 Update: WDFW made a major update to our Priority Habitats and Species (PHS) map layers for two agency-designated priority habitats: Shrubsteppe and Eastside Steppe.
 Learn more about the updated maps.

 How to find priority habitats and species locations

 Use the Priority Habitats and Species (PHS) on the Web app to find information about known locations of priority habitats and species in Washington.
 Simply navigate to your area, select a project site, and generate a PHS report to show the priority habitats and species near your project site.
 This information helps landowners and developers design projects that conserve habitat and species and helps local governments decide where to focus habitat conservation efforts.
 The department recommends a field visit by a WDFW biologist or other professional biologist to make determinations about species presence, absence, or exact location.

 Learn how to use the PHS on the Web app.

 The Arid Lands Initiative identifies important areas for conservation in the Columbia Plateau.
 Use the Arid Land Initiative map application to see and learn about important conservation areas in Eastern Washington.

 Priority habitats and species locations deemed sensitive by WDFW are not publicly displayed beyond a certain resolution (e.g., township or section) due to an increased risk of human interference.
 Qualifying landowners, university researchers, government agencies, and tribes may request PHS maps that contain this sensitive data.